promregator/promregator/docs/config.md

 Configures the way how the metrics endpoints `/metrics` and `/singleTargetMetrics` behave.

 #### Option "promregator.endpoint.maxProcessingTime" (optional, *deprecated*)
 This option is deprecated since version 0.5.0.
-Please use `promregator.scraping.maxProcessTime` instead.
+Please use `promregator.scraping.maxProcessingTime` instead.

 #### Option "promregator.endpoint.threads" (optional, *deprecated*)
 This option is deprecated since version 0.5.0.
 Please use `promregator.scraping.threads` instead.